Symptoms of Kennel Cough

 Unfortunately, there is no specific treatment for Kennel Cough.
 The most important thing that you can do for your dog once infected, is to rest him or her.
 Antibiotics may be prescribed to prevent secondary bacterial infections which could lead to potential complications such as pneumonia.

 Vaccination against kennel cough is available and as such we advise you to protect your dog against this disease, especially if your dog commonly mixes with other dogs.
 Many boarding kennels also insist upon vaccination against kennel cough (and usually ask for the vaccination to be administered at least 1-2 weeks prior to boarding).

 The kennel cough vaccination is different to the routine annual vaccination and is actually administered by squirting the vaccine up the nostril as opposed to injected and although this may sound off putting it is generally tolerated well by the majority of dogs we see.

-You can get your dog vaccinated again Kennel cough at The Vet from just £14.99.
-As always there is no need to book an appointment, just walk in to your clinic at your convenience.
+You can get your dog vaccinated again Kennel cough at The Vet.
+Simply contact your local clinic to book an appointment.